v-machine/rwd/README.md

 License information

 ## To Do
-- Support tab completion manually specifying paths.
+- Support tab completion for both bookmarks and paths.
 - Make character limit modifiable.